mbu147/outlook-for-linux/app/customCSS/README.md

 # Custom CSS

-This folder contains all the handlers and helpers to be able to provide custom css to teams-for-linux
+This folder contains all the handlers and helpers to be able to provide custom css to outlook-for-linux

 This is applied using config options.